giwajossy/gamma/README.md

 # Project Gamma 📽️

-A responsive Website for a hypothetical fast food joint - written in HTML, CSS, and VanillaJS.
+A responsive Website for an imaginary fast food joint - written in HTML, CSS, and VanillaJS.
 [Preview Website](https://buildgamma.netlify.app) 🔗